radial/wheel-coreos-pxe/README.md

-* If you have additional files/folders to bake into the coreos image (typically, a pre-loaded cloud-config.yml in `/usr/share/oem` for example), you can create a tarball (with the root of the tarball the same as '/'), upload it into the hub and specify it's location with `$AMMEND_IMAGE`.
+* If you have additional files/folders to bake into the coreos image (typically, a pre-loaded cloud-config.yml in `/usr/share/oem` for example), you can create a tarball (with the root of the tarball the same as '/'), upload it into the hub and specify it's location with `$AMEND_IMAGE`.
 The entrypoint script will automatically amend it before serving it out.

 A very important note: **in order for DHCP to work, this container must run